Hoa Lo Prison Museum

 Jazz Club By Quyen Van Minh

-This atmospheric venue is the place in Hanoi to catch some live jazz.
+This atmospheric venue is the place in Hanoi to catch live jazz.
 There’s a full bar, food menu and high-quality gigs featuring...

 cnr P Hoa Lo & P Hai Ba Trung · interesting places nearby